CareDailyAI/botlab/com.ppc.Lesson5-CombiningTriggers/README.md

 This is an example of an bot that is triggered from multiple types of triggers.
 This bot triggers off of 4 different trigger types: measurements, modes, alerts, and schedulues.
 See bot.py for more information.

-##Running This Bot
+## Running This Bot

- First, register your developer account at http://presto.peoplepowerco.com.
+ First, create a user account at http://app.presencepro.com.

  This bot will require a device to be connected to your account: